 - Implement a simple strategic concept (e.g. V2MOM) to commit your suppliers to establish the highest possible value for your customers.

-- Give attention to cultural change when redesigning your supply chain with new digital technologies.
+- Give attention to cultural change when designing a digital supply chain.